Epeli Ganilau: Founder of the National Alliance Party

 On 3 May 2005, Ganilau strongly criticised Prime Minister Qarase for his calls for ethnic Fijians to unite politically to provide stable national leadership.
 Ganilau said this policy was "divisive and a travesty of good governance and responsible leadership in a multiracial country like Fiji."
 He called on his fellow-chiefs to take a stand against what he considered a move to pit indigenous Fijians against other races.
 Ganilau also spoke of the importance of chiefly institutions, saying that chiefs provided permanent leadership for the Fijian people, unlike politicians who could be dismissed at the ballot box and were susceptible to the temptation to appeal to voters' racist sympathies to win power.
 "Very often, to remain in power the easiest option for them would be to play the racist card, drum up fears of marginalisation and extinction of other ethnic groups," he said.
 He said the country would prosper if all political leaders would support the role of chiefly leaders and make "a serious effort" to bring together all the people of Fiji.

 In a speech to the Lautoka Rotary Club on 13 May 2005, Ganilau called for better pay for professional and skilled workers, and also attacked racial discrimination in the employment, saying that it was socially and economically harmful and resulted in second rate replacements for talented people.
 "When we leave out people on the grounds of ethnicity we limit our options, he said.
 "As such, we become poorer because we are not making optimum use of our human resources, thereby depriving us of the returns and full benefit of our capabilities."

 Domestic policies

 Ganilau was an outspoken but moderate chief and politician, who opposed the divisive and inflammatory statements of political leaders.
 He was an idealist in many respects with a vision for a united, multicultural Fiji.
 Perhaps his greatest error as a politician lay in his underestimation of the strength and persistence of ethnic politics in Fiji.
-His nemesis, Qarase, on the other hand recognised ethnicity as a powerful political tool and he played on the deeply rooted primordial instincts of indigenous Fijians to his advantage.
+In opposition, Laisenia Qarase, advocated for policies to benefit indigenous Fijians, who are the majority population compared to the ethnic Indian minority.